locationtech/geomesa/docs/user/commandline_tools.rst

         env                    Examine the current GeoMesa environment
-        explain                Explain how a GeoMesa query will be executed export                 Export features from a GeoMesa data store genavroschema          Generate an Avro schema from a SimpleFeatureType getsft                 Get the SimpleFeatureType of a feature help                   Show help
+        explain                Explain how a GeoMesa query will be executed export                 Export features from a GeoMesa data store export-bin             Export features from a GeoMesa data store in a binary format. genavroschema          Generate an Avro schema from a SimpleFeatureType getsft                 Get the SimpleFeatureType of a feature help                   Show help